Nicola Mitchell: Opening Harry's Barn

 After the show revealed that Nicola had gained ownership of the soap's wine bar following an agreement with Phil Mitchell (Steve McFadden), she decided to name it 'Harry's Barn' as a nod to her sons.
 The actress opined that Nicola's decision to name it after her children was her way of showing her love for them.
 When the day to open the bar came around, Doddington revealed Nicola was slightly nervous, as she wanted to prove herself to Teddy to show her independence.
 When asked what Nicola was aiming for in regards to the bar's aesthetic, Doddington responded that "it's always happy hour there" and Nicola intended for it to be one of the best drinking establishments in the entirety of London, envisioning the bar reaching further than the show's setting of Walford.
 The actress considered the set for Harry's Barn to be her favourite to film in.

+Arrival of Nicola's extended family

+In July 2026, it was announced that executive producer Ben Wadey would introduce Nicola's extended family, the Hawkins.
+Patricia Potter and Anna Constable were cast as Nicola's sisters, Gemma and Jodie Hawkins, respectively, with Marian McLoughlin cast as their mother, Rose Hawkins.
+2027 will see the introduction of Nicola's niece, Megan Hawkins.